NickGuaGua/CryptoGua/README.md

 A modern Android cryptocurrency trading application built with Jetpack Compose and Clean Architecture principles.
 </p>

+## 📦 Download

+Go to the [Releases](https://github.com/NickGuaGua/CryptoGua/releases) to download the latest APK.

 ## 🎯 Project Goals

 This project demonstrates: